 - By doing all this you will help make your teen self-confident and happy.
 This will in turn make your teen more responsible.

-Your teen may not be an adult but that does not mean you don’t need to respect him.
+Your teen may not be an adult but that does not mean you don’t need to respect them.
 It is important to remember that during the teenage years, your child will be facing a lot of emotional, physical and psychological turmoil.
-This means that your teen will be confused, anxious and angry a lot of the time.
+This means that your teen will be confused, anxious, and angry most of the time.
 But this is entirely natural and a part of growing up to become a self-reliant adult.

 - Respect your teen by hearing him out.